Israel-covello/Israel-covello/README.md

-### Olá.. 👋
+### Greetings..

-- Eu sou o Israel desenvolvedor python e esse é meu perfil.
+- I'm Israel, Developer back-end python under construction, and this is my profile.

 ##